ieva-balta/FLAMS/README.md

 * Sources: source type of matched protein modification°°
 * Source IDs: evidence links of matched protein modification°°

-°: window can be smaller than the [-5;+5] window if the sequence alignment ends sooner, which can happen for modified sites near the start/end of the protein
+°: window can be smaller than the [-5;+5] window if the sequence alignment ends sooner, which can happen for modified sites near the start/end of the protein.

 °°: These three columns are parallel lists separated by semicolons — the n-th entry in ECO codes corresponds to the n-th entry in both Sources and Source IDs.

 ## Supported PTMs